SeanKilleen/seankilleen.github.io/hire/index.md

 * :x: **You are located < 30 min from Arlington, VA (if not remote).** I am a Dad to a little guy and I'd like to spend more of my time at home instead of commuting.
 * :x: **Your organization uses SAFe or scaled agile approaches.** Honestly?
 I just don't they work, and I think they impede organizational agility.
 I keep an open mind, though, and you're welcome to try to change it.
 * :x: **You don't want to move things forward.** I am continually seeking to move approaches, technology, and organizational culture forward.
 It's how I'm programmed.
 I'm a realist -- these things don't happen overnight, and I don't have some grand perfect vision -- but if your organization isn't interested in that, it's probably not a great fit.
+* :x: **You 'do Agile' or think there's one way to be agile.** Agility takes many forms and is a continual pursuit.

 ## Clearances